0xPuffin/write/Earth, Sun, and Air.md

 ### KongLand⛰
 ![Kong Cash](https://external-content.duckduckgo.com/iu/?u=http%3A%2F%2Fandrewhy.de%2Fwp-content%2Fuploads%2F2019%2F12%2Fkong-cash-launch.jpg&f=1&nofb=1)
 KongLand is planned to be based in El Salvador.
-They are headed by a multi exit techie who has focused a lot on physical products like IOT and is bringing that knowledge base to bare with Kong.
+They are headed by a multi exit techie who has focused a lot on physical products like IOT and is bringing that knowledge base to bear with Kong.
 The goal is to not only setup a physical location that kong [CITIZENs](https://kong.land/) can go to in El Salvador but also build a chip fab.

 A chip fab is a big undertaking (to the price of billions and usually built over the course of years).
 Why is a chip fab worth building?
 To be a soveign entity one has to be able to create munitions for the upcoming [hash wars](https://twitter.com/JasonPLowery/status/1460232592222048260?s=20) without relying on foreign industry.